SuperHich/kidibook/README.md

 ## Buy me a coffee
 To keep app content up to date, please feel free to support me : https://buymeacoffee.com/superhich

+## Suggest your own story
+In order to add you favorite short story or your own creation, you could send me your suggestions here : https://docs.google.com/forms/d/e/1FAIpQLSdA_-68QOrrYobiYMm9a-7hXRkT7lrd_r8OygdloH9embBvGg/viewform

 ---

 Made with ❤️ for children and families